SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 The "Reese-only focus group" establishes SNICKERS Peanut Butter as both participant and referee in a long-running category argument.

-Instead of holding a standard product test, the campaign borrows the language of social experiments to create a lighthearted comedic sketch made to stick among consumers.
+Instead of holding a standard product test, it borrows the language of social experiments to create a lighthearted and witty comedic sketch to challenge its competitor.

 View this post on Instagram

-Here are a few lessons we can learn from the effort:
+Here are a few lessons we can learn from this effort:

 - Turn a competitor association into a campaign asset: Mars made a category rival into a source of curiosity and conversation by having Reeses join a focus group.